 - a statement authorising or requesting specific procedures

 - a clear instruction refusing some or all medical procedures (also called an advance directive)

-Any person can make an advance decision, including an individual under the age of 18, although advance decisions will only be legally binding in certain circumstances (see below).
+Any person can make an advance decision, including an individual under the age of 18, although advance decisions will only be legally binding in certain circumstances.

 Advance refusals of treatment have long been legally binding under common law.
 Advance requests or authorisations have not had the same binding status but should be considered in assessing best interests.
-Following the Burke case in 2005, it is accepted that there is a duty to take reasonable steps to keep the patient alive (e.g. by provision of artificial nutrition and hydration) where that is the patient’s known wish.
+Following the Burke case in 2005, it is accepted that there is a duty to take reasonable steps to keep a person alive (e.g. by provision of artificial nutrition and hydration) where that is the person’s known wish.

 In Scotland and Northern Ireland, advance decisions are not covered by statute but it is likely they are covered by common law.
-An advance refusal of treatment is likely to be binding in Scotland and Northern Ireland if the patient was an adult at the time the decision was made (16 years old in Scotland and 18 in Northern Ireland).
-The patient must have had capacity at the time the decision was made and the circumstances that have arisen must be those that were envisaged by the patient.
+An advance refusal of treatment is likely to be binding in Scotland and Northern Ireland if the person was an adult at the time the decision was made (16 years old in Scotland and 18 in Northern Ireland).
+The person must have had capacity at the time the decision was made and the circumstances that have arisen must be those that were envisaged by them.

 In the case of young people under the age of 18, advance decisions should be considered and accommodated, if possible, but do not necessarily have the same status as those of adults.